We are to the final day of our “Amazing Summer of Family Movies.” What a wonderful series this has been!

 Inside Out has taken the place of the most loved movie in our home.
 With a 7, 5 and 4-year-old this movie has become a favorite for the last 2 years.
 We were pleasantly surprised at just how great this movie is.

-We went into with some preconceived notions that it would be about some bad emotions controlling this young girl which would teach our kids some bad lessons.
+Also, we went into with some preconceived notions that it would be about some bad emotions controlling this young girl which would teach our kids some bad lessons.
 We almost didn’t give it a shot.
 We are so glad we did, here’s why!

 Amy Poehler (Joy), Phyllis Smith (Sadness), Lewis Black (Anger), Bill Hader (Fear), Mindy Kaling (Disgust)